 Zanesville & Western Scenic Railroad

-The Zanesville & Western Scenic Railroad based in Zanesville, is not yet open but once it is will operate excursion trains that feature a 34-mile round trip on trackage formerly owned by the Pennsylvania Railroad.
+The Zanesville & Western Scenic Railroad is based in the small town of Zanesville, operating train rides that feature a 34-mile round trip on trackage formerly owned by the Pennsylvania Railroad.

 The Warther Museum, located in Dover, Ohio, features very likely the most detailed and well-constructed train carvings worldwide.
 Not only are the carvings superbly well crafted they are also constructed of rare natural materials such as ivory and ebony.
 Perhaps most amazing about Mr. Warther's steam locomotives, all operate mechanically just like their real-world counterparts!
 The collection is a must-see and having been there a few times myself I can very much vouch for such a statement, you will certainly not be disappointed by a visit to Dover, Ohio.
 The Warther Museum is entirely self-funded and family operated so if you have time I would strongly recommend a visit to see these exquisite carvings, they are very much worth the price of admission to see.
 Also, while in the area you might want to consider driving over to Sugarcreek and Ohio's Amish country to see the Ohio Central, roughly 20 minutes or so to the west.